front-end-summer19/session-2/readme.md

 exports.delete = function () {};
 ```

-The CommonJS `exports` allows the functions to be available for import elsewhere in our application.
+CommonJS `exports` nake the functions available for import elsewhere in our application.

 Update `server.js` to require our controllers: